top of page

 How to Format and Submit Your Work

-Submit your work using fillable Google Form only.
-Here is the link to the submission form.
-The portal is open until August 21st at midnight!
+Submit your work using our fillable Google Form only.
+The link to the submission form appears here when submissions are open.

 • Prose should be single spaced.
 Indent new paragraphs.